dev-Ali2008/Xemu-android/README.md

 ## History & Origins

-Xenra originally started as a unified fork combining [x1 box](https://github.com/izzy2lost/xemu) and [Xendroid](https://github.com/rfandango/XenDroid) into a single cohesive app.
-Since then, it has been massively improved and updated.
+Xenra originally started as a unified project combining x1 box and Xendroid into a single cohesive app.
+Under the hood, it builds upon xemu for Original Xbox emulation and Xenia Edge for Xbox 360 emulation.
+Since its initial release, the project has been massively improved and updated.

 ---